Marcos-Fernando/AnnoTEP/desktop/README.md

 - **LINE-results folder -** contains the data generated through LINE annotation or complete annotation.

 - **Complete-analysis folder -** obtained through the complete annotation, in this folder, in addition to the graphs, trees and tables generated, it brings elements masked by means of $genome-Softmasked.fa and the new structural annotations SINEs and LINEs, available in the folder $genome.EDTA.raw. ($genome = name of the genome worked on).
 Look for SINE.intact.fa, SINE.intact.gff3, LINE.intact.fa and LINE.intact.gff3, plus a final analysis of LINEs elements available in $genome.TElib.fa.lask

-## Important

-- Avoid shutting down the machine during the process, as this could interrupt the data analysis.
-Even when using the web system, processing takes place locally on your machine.

-- Bear in mind that the speed of the annotation will depend on the performance of your local machine.